bikle/rluck/12hp2010_1108/readme.txt

   - Buy AUD, Sell USD (go long on aud_usd)
   - Hold for 12 hours and then close the position

-The average normalized-period-gain has been 17 pips which is more that 1 pip / hour.
+The average normalized-period-gain has been 17 pips which is more than 1 pip / hour.

 The opportunity has appeared 96 times since 2009-01-01.